s3rour/goonsquad/README.md

-# goonsquad
+# GOONSQUAD Racing
-Website for goonsquad racing
+Website for the MXB Team: Goonsquad Racing